Irreligion in the United Kingdom: Current statistics

-A large majority of Britons do not believe in a God or gods, an afterlife, or attend religious services.
-A 2020 YouGov poll found that 27% of Britions believed in a "a god" and 16% believed in another form of higher power.
+Aside from affiliation with organised religion, a large majority of Britons do not believe in a God or gods, an afterlife, or attend religious services.
+An international study by Pew Research Centre in 2018 discovered that when grouping all non-Muslims, 36% in the United Kingdom did not believe in God.
+27% of Britons believed in a "a god" in 2020, with 16% believing in another form of higher power.